thanpolas/thanpolas.github.com/_posts/product/2018-01-26-product-operations-pt1-from-idea-to-spec.md

 {% include JB/setup %}

 Designing, implementing and enforcing a Product Workflow can be a challenging task for early-stage startups.
 The "Product Operations" topic is so large that I have to split it into two parts.
 In this article, we will dive into the workflows from idea to technical spec.
-In Part 2 we will discuss how a tech-spec gets implemented into an actual, tangible product.
+In [Part 2][blog.pm] we will discuss how a tech-spec gets implemented into an actual, tangible product.

 ![Product Design][img.product]